-The number of files you can store in your Dropbox is limited by the amount of storage space in your Dropbox account.
+The number of files you can store in your Dropbox account is limited by the amount of storage space in your Dropbox account.
 If you run out of space in your personal account, consider upgrading to Dropbox Plus or Professional.

 Number of files and desktop app performance

 The performance of the Dropbox desktop app can decline if you have more than 300,000 files synced to your computer.
 This is a soft limit and depends highly on the hardware specifications of the computer running the app.
 Some customers can sync more files without issue.